-Once a widget is in your dashboard, you can move it around by dragging and dropping it.
-Just hover over the widget you want to move; when your cursor becomes a 4-way arrow, you’re free to move things around!
+Move: Once a widget is in your dashboard, you can move it around.
+Just hover over the widget you want to move; and select the drag&drop icon before moving the widget around.

-You can also resize some of your widgets, depending on what type they are.
-When you hover over the widget, green circles containing white arrows appear on the edges.
-The arrows will only appear if it’s a type of widget you can resize, and only on the sides you can expand or compress.
-Remember that moving the widgets around your dashboard could change the resizing options.
+Resize: You can resize some of your widgets, depending on what type they are.
+When you hover over the widget, use the green circles containing white arrows appear on the edges.
+Remember that resizing the widgets could change the position of the widgets around it.

 Note: You would like to give your viewer some additional information about the data displayed in your widget?
-We got your back covered with the note option!
-If you add a note to your widget, an orange icon will appear in the top-right corner of the widget when in Viewer mode.
+Add a note to your widget, and an orange icon will appear in the top-right corner of the widget when in Viewer mode.
 The viewer can click on it, and the note will appear on the right side of the screen in a separate panel.